atkutes/DevOpsAndriusProject/AWS 2-Tier Infrastructure/README.md

 * Apply: It is the last stage where it applies the changes of the infrastructure in order to move to the desired state.

 # Two Tier Infrastructure AWS
-* ec2alb - two EC2 instances and Application Load Balancer
+* ec2alb - Two EC2 instances and Application Load Balancer
 * igwrout - Internet Gateway, Route table, Route Table Association
 * main - Configure AWS provider
 * rds - MySQL database, Database Subnet group, Security group for database.